emtes/assignment-todo-list/README.md

 This application is deployed [here](https://safe-headland-23681.herokuapp.com/).

-If you want to run it locally, clone this repository and run `npm start` or `node app.js`
+If you want to run it locally, clone this repository and run `npm install`.
+Then, run `npm start` or `node app.js`.